Mtxity/MtxUtil/README.md

 * `stop()` - marks a lap and pauses counting
 * `reset()` - clears all laps and resets counting to zero (but does not start counting again)
 * `getLaps()` - gets all marked laps since last reset or creation

+`MtxTimerTask` executes code asynchronously when specified for the number of times specified